 Two issues deter passengers from using buses more than anything else.

-One is the "if I'm going to get caught in traffic, I might as well endure the delay sitting in my car" syndrome which is looked at on the 'Side-Step Congestion' / bus priority
+"if I'm going to get caught in traffic, I might as well endure the delay sitting in my car"

 & Bus Rapid Transit (BRT) solutions page.

-Included in the topics explored on this page is the other major issue, which is "I'm at the bus stop, now exactly how long before the bus gets
+Included in the topics explored on this page is the other major issue, which is

-here too? (the need for real-time information at every bus stop).
+(the need for real-time information at every bus stop).

 Page Index.